 Will I receive a written report?

 You will receive a comprehensive report which includes the results of your assessment and recommendations regarding supports and resources.
 The psychologist will review this report with you during your feedback session.

 What is the fee for an adult autism assessment?

 Please click here to contact our reception team by email or call (08) 9456 0411 for details regarding assessment fees.

 Please note, payment of the full assessment fee must be made prior to the assessment.

 Do Medicare rebates apply for adult autism assessments?

-No. Medicare rebates do not apply for adult autism assessment sessions but you may be able to claim a rebate from your private health insurer for assessment sessions.
-Please contact your insurer to clarify your eligibility.
+Medicare rebates may apply for adults age 18-25 with an appropriate referral.
+For those over age 25, Medicare rebates do not apply for adult autism assessment sessions.
+You may be able to claim a rebate from your private health insurer for autism assessment sessions.
+Please contact your private health fund to clarify your eligibility.

 If you have questions regarding our autism assessments for adults, we would be happy to talk with you further about our approach.